deborahdjon/Chicago_Crime_Prediction/README.md

 # CA683_Group_Project
-"How to name your Github repository".
+"How to name your GitHub repository".